-The usually boring, nondescript walls lining Philly’s alleyways reflect years of wear and tear (as well as aging proof of questionable activity in these desolate-looking narrow spaces).
-But throughout the city, many such walls have been transformed into bright, lively murals and impressive mosaics that tell stories of its people’s history, accomplishments, trials of life.
+The usually nondescript walls lining Philly’s alleyways reflect years of wear and tear in these desolate-looking narrow spaces.
+But throughout the city, many such walls have been transformed into bright and lively murals.
+Impressive mosaics tell stories of people’s history, accomplishments, trials of life.

-After eating a delicious Philly cheesesteak at Jim’s in South Philly, I spotted my first of many murals and mosaics.
-An intriguing design on Kater Street shows a multi-dimensional man with faces, hats, body figures and scrabbled lettering.
+After eating a must-have Philly cheesesteak at Jim’s in South Philly, I spotted my first of many murals and mosaics.
+An eye catching design on Kater Street shows a multi-dimensional man with faces, hats, body figures and scrabbled lettering.
 Colors bright and cheerful with a diversity of materials gave the impression of a neighborhood full of moving people.
-Continuing through the city, I found hundreds of murals telling stories about the Philadelphia community with expressive, hand-painted scenes and portraits.
+Throughout the city, I found hundreds of murals story telling about the Philadelphia community with expressive, hand-painted scenes and portraits.

-I remember as a young child seeing art murals along the busy Los Angeles freeways, but that artwork is disappearing as time marches on.
-Philadelphia’s wall art, in rough neighborhoods and swanky upscale parking lots alike, is worth a visit.
+I remember as a child seeing art murals along the Los Angeles freeways, but that artwork is disappearing as time marches on.
+Philadelphia’s wall art, in rough neighborhoods and swanky upscale parking lots alike, is transforming the city.